 Rear door toward the roof line

-Set the swing-door end facing the eave to keep your walk-in loading and ground-throw paths on the same side.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the same efficient work path.

 Surface protection